 Another important fact that they discovered is that they are not clumsy or lazy fish.
 They go up to the surface to sunbathe and clean themselves in coral reefs and then go down to the deep ocean at least 40 times per day.
 When the sun rises, they begin their dive.
 As the sun gets brighter, they go a little deeper, up to 600 meters, at very low temperatures, and that is why we see them on the surface sunbathing all the time.
 They go up, they get hot, and then they go back down, they go up and down, and they go up and down.

 Ocean sunfish may live up to ten years in captivity, but the longevity of molas in the wild is still a mystery.

 Adults are vulnerable to few natural predators, although it is prey to sea lions, killer whales and sharks.
 Speaking of sharks, sunfish are commonly confused with them since they are often found swimming at shallow depth with their large dorsal fin hovering on the surface.
-But despite their size, oceanic Mola Mola are harmless to humans.
+But despite their size, oceanic Mola Mola is harmless to humans.

 Sometimes these fish usually appear trapped in fishing nets.

-Another major threat to molas is plastic bags discarded in water.
+Another major threat to molas is plastic bags discarded in the water.
 A floating plastic bag looks like a jellyfish.
 A mola mola can absorb it and drown immediately.
 Or it can clog its interior and starve the fish slowly.

-Unfortunately they are classified as endangered, on the same level as polar bears, cheetahs and giant pandas.
+Unfortunately, they are classified as endangered, on the same level as polar bears, cheetahs and giant pandas.